aishanaaz19/Frontend-projects/README.md

-# Frontend-projects
+# Wpost - your daily tech news
-Solutions of different challenges on frontend mentor
+This is a demo news homepae, a solution to a frontend challenge on frontend mentor